isiak44/RasheedPBL/Project9/README.md

 ![vi-blkid-db](images/vi-blkid-db.png)

-Confirm if the configuration is okay with `sudo mount -a` and then reload the system with `sudo systemctl daemon reload`
+Confirn if configuration is okay with `sudo mount -a` and then reload system with `sudo systemctl daemon reload`

 ![db-blkid](images/db-blkid.png)

-And lastly we can confirm our set-up with `df -h`
+And finally we can confirm our set up with `df -h`

 ![df-h-dbmapper](images/df-h-dbmapper.png)

-## Step2: Installing WordPress and Configuring to use MySQL Database
+## Step2: Installing Wordpress and Configuring to use MySQL Database

-### Install WordPress on our web server
+### Install wordpress on our webserver

-First, we update our system repository
+First we update our system repository

 `sudo yum -y update`